noir-lang/noir/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 ## High Level Concepts and Design

 1. We will use concepts of L1, L2 and DA gas to universally define units of resource for the Ethereum and Aztec networks respectively.
 L1 gas directly mirrors the actual gas specification as defined by Ethereum, L2 gas covers all resource expended on the L2 network.
 Finally, DA gas accounts for the data stored on the network's Data Availability solution.
 2. We will deterministically quantify all resource consumption of a transaction into 7 values.
-We will define these value later but essentially they represent the amortized and transaction specific quantities of each of L1, L2 and DA gas.
+We will define these values later but essentially they represent the amortized and transaction specific quantities of each of L1, L2 and DA gas.
 3. The transaction sender will provide a single fee for the transaction.
 This will be split into 3 components to cover each of the L1, L2 and DA gas costs.
 The sender will specify `feePerGas` and `gasLimit` for each component.
 Doing so provides protection to the sender that the amount of fee applicable to any component is constrained.
 4. We will constrain the sequencer to apply the correct amortized and transaction specific fees ensuring the sender can not be charged arbitrarily.
 5. We will define a method by which fees can be paid in any asset, either publicly or privately, on Ethereum or Aztec but where the sequencer retains agency as to what assets and fee payment methods they are willing to accept.